 The above concept meets a "Research Report on Career Consulting Techniques 2001" by the Ministry of Health, Labour and Welfare.
-The report provides "Six Career Development Steps," including self-understanding, understanding of work and enlightening experiences as three steps before the decision on career choices.
+The report provides "six steps for career development," including self-understanding, understanding of work and enlightening experiences as three steps before the decision on career choices.
 Naturally, these three steps may also be taken at school.
-After self-understanding, understanding of work and enlightening experiences, students may make decisions on career choices and implement their decisions upon graduation, and go on to the next step of adapting themselves to jobs (See Table 1).
-In this research, we take a look at "tests," "information" and "experiences" focusing on the three steps of self-understanding, understanding of work and enlightening experiences before the decisions on career choices.
+After self-understanding, understanding of work and enlightening experiences, students may make decisions on career choices and implement their decisions upon graduation, and go on to the next step of adapting themselves to jobs.
+This report takes up "tests," "information" and "experiences," focusing on the three steps of self-understanding, understanding of work and enlightening experiences before decisions on career choices.